 Our Los Angeles Race Discrimination Lawyers Will Answer Your Important Questions

-At Yadegar, Minoofar & Soleymani LLP, our attorneys have decades of collective experience fighting against discrimination in the workplace.
-We are familiar with both the state and federal laws that protect employees from race discrimination.
+At Yadegar, Minoofar, & Soleymani, LLP, our employment attorneys have decades of collective experience fighting against discrimination in the workplace.
+Our employment discrimination attorneys in LA are familiar with both the state and federal laws that protect employees from any type of employment discrimination.
 If your employer is discriminating against you due to your race, then you will likely have questions about the legal process.
 Our attorneys have compiled a list of frequently asked race discrimination questions, along with answers to each question.

 California Race Discrimination Frequently Asked Questions

 - What Are the Most Common Types of Race Discrimination?